-314. Financing - Where a client is unable to make an upcoming provisional tax payment on time, a client can approach a tax pooling intermediary to finance this payment on its due date.
+247. Financing - Where a client is unable to make an upcoming provisional tax payment on time, a client can approach a tax pooling intermediary to finance this payment on its due date.
 By financing the payment the client would be able to purchase tax paid not at the due date but at a later date when it has sufficient cash flow.
 This way, a client can avoid late payment penalties from Inland Revenue for not meeting their uplift liabilities.

-315. Some ML/TF risks include:
+248. Some ML/TF risks include:

-- Customers may deposit money and then seek a refund of funds held in a tax pool account either immediately or after some years - People transferring money out of a tax pool to cover a tax debt before a return is filed, and the actual liability is less than the tax transferred out and the customer then wants a refund - People depositing money and then putting it up for sale, particularly after the tax return is filed where the amount for sale is a significant sum - The amount of tax which can be purchased for any single transaction is dependent solely on the amount of tax there is available for sale.
+- Customers may deposit money and then seek a refund of funds held in a tax pool account either immediately or after some years - People transferring money out of a tax pool to cover a tax debt before a return is filed, and the actual liability is less than the tax transferred out and the customer then wants a refund - People depositing money and then putting it up for sale, particularly after the tax return is filed where the amount for sale is a significant sum - 249.
+The amount of tax which can be purchased for any single transaction is dependent solely on the amount of tax there is available for sale.
 There is no minimum purchase.
 Given that tax intermediaries are already regulated by Inland Revenue, their lending requirements are not as stringent as other creditors.
 For instance, tax finance arrangements made through an intermediary are not subject to credit approvals.
 The reason for this is that their debt is with the Inland Revenue because the money is paid into the Inland Revenue and therefore if the customer doesn't meet the payment at the end, the lender receives their funds back from the Inland Revenue and it reverts to a debt between to the client and the Inland Revenue.

-317. Face-to-face contact with a customer offers some form of tangible business relationship and an opportunity to interact with the customer.
+250. Face-to-face contact with a customer offers some form of tangible business relationship and an opportunity to interact with the customer.
 Services made online, over the phone or via an intermediary reduce this exposure to the customer, decrease effective identification, and increase vulnerability to ML/TF.

-- 318. Most customers and transactions will be domestic and low risk.
+- 251. Late payers can use tax pooling services that can provide pooled tax dollars which are sold at a rate lower than IRD and loaned out at below standard borrowing charges.
+Although tax pooling is open to anyone in tax arrears, the main buyers of tax are small and medium size businesses facing cash flow problems (for example, contractors or small businesses with seasonal revenue).
+Most customers and transactions will be domestic and low risk.
 Tax pooling providers need to know their customers and be aware of the ML/TF risks associated with them.
-Reporting entities should assess the ML/TF vulnerabilities associated with particular customer types (see Appendix 17: Key ML/TF vulnerabilities and high-risk factors). - 319.
+Reporting entities should assess the ML/TF vulnerabilities associated with particular customer types (see Appendix 16: Key ML/TF vulnerabilities and high-risk factors). - 252.
 Access to tax poling services by non-residents (see the "Country risk" section below) is also a factor that can increase the risk of ML/TF if there are no genuine reasons for operating in New Zealand.
 The services and activities by PEPs also heightens ML/TF risk due to their potential exposure to fraud, bribery and corruption.
 Likewise, high net worth customers pose a higher risk due to the larger amounts they have available to them and the ease of fund movement through New Zealand facilities.